Barbog/deja-website/pages/en/survival-guide.arriving-and-setting-up.md

 <span style="color:#fdb913;"><u>**Early arrivals**</u></span>

-This year the gathering will begin on Wednesday the 21st of June, 2017 so as to include the equinox.
+This year the gathering will begin on Thursday. the 21st of June 2018, so as to include the equinox.

-Those who volunteer for build are welcome on the property starting Saturday June 17th.
+Those who volunteer for build are welcome on the property starting Saturday June 16th.

 We encourage you to come as early as you can manage if you you are setting up an installation or theme camp.